aaryaamohnot/Aaryaa-Mohnot/README.md

 What it shows

-Feels like temperature — accounts for wind chill in winter, heat index in summer Wind — speed and direction, flagged when it's strong enough to matter Sun / cloud cover — how much direct sun you're actually getting Humidity — the thing every app buries in a submenu Side-by-side comparison — pulls from multiple sources so you can see where they disagree
+Feels like temperature: accounts for wind chill in winter, heat index in summer
+Wind: speed and direction, flagged when it's strong enough to matter Sun / cloud cover: how much direct sun you're actually getting
+Humidity: the thing every app buries in a submenu Side-by-side comparison: pulls from multiple sources so you can see where they disagree